Positively Epic South Australian Road Trips

 You could spend months driving around South Australia, but you can see quite a lot in a month, and two months should be enough for many explorers.
 However, you could easily spend twice this and not run out of things to see and do.

 While you can do any of these road trips as a stand-alone holiday, they do string together quite nicely.
 We started with the Fleurieu Peninsula and then moved to Kangaroo Valley, then on to the Epicurean Way and the Flinders Ranges before heading down the Eyre Peninsula and home via the Barossa Valley.
 These four trips of about a week each fill our June escape.

-Do I need a 4WD for exploring Kangaroo Island or the outback?
+Do I need a 4WD for exploring Kangaroo Island or outback SA?

 No, you can do just fine with a regular SUV or any 2WD in Kangaroo Island.
 A car with decent clearance will be helpful for driving in the gorges of the Flinders Ranges and in ourbakc SA wet weather is much easier to deal with in a 4WD.
 Some tracks are unpassable in a two wheel drive in rain.

 You can visit SA year-round, but some regions are better in specific seasons.

 Summer – Kangaroo Island, the Fleurieu Coast, and the Eyre or the Yorke Peninsula are great in the summer; in Dec and January, you can even take a dip without freezing.
 It can, however, get pretty hot with temperatures in the high 30s common.

 Autumn – The wine region looks prettiest in autumn when the colours change.
 It’s also festival season in Adelaide and a perfect time to visit the city.
 The temperatures have dropped enough towards mid-late autumn for comfortable hiking in the outback.